Quantum Effects in Ion Transport: A Thermodynamic Resource Theory Approach: Resource theory model for the ion transport

 where $E$ is the system energy gap and parameter $\lambda$ is a convex parameter $\lambda\in [0,1]$, describing the strength of interaction with bath \cite{cwiklinski2015limitations,lostaglio2019introductory}.
 The state transformation under thermal operations can be then written as $\rho^f=\sum_\omega K_\omega (\rho^i)K^\dagger_\omega$ with the following Kraus operators

-We define the transport yield $Y$ as the population on the second gate at the final state, that is, $Y=<1|\rho^f|1>$, providing insight into protein conductance.
-We also characterize the transport process by its efficiency, which is measured by entropy production as follows:
+We define the transport yield as the population at the second gate in the final state, denoted by $Y=<1|\rho^f|1>$.
+This metric represents the proportion of ions that successfully traverse both gates to reach the cellular environment, providing essential insights into the functional performance of membrane proteins.
+However, it does not account for the thermodynamic costs associated with the process.
+Since ion transport occurs in a non-equilibrium setting, its thermodynamic efficiency is inherently constrained by the entropy generated through the irreversible dissipation of energy into the environment \cite{lebon2008understanding}.
+As a result, the ion transport performance can also be complementarily characterized by its thermodynamic efficiency, which is quantified through entropy production as follows:

 where $S(\rho_S||\gamma_S)=Tr[\rho_S(log(\rho_S)-log(\gamma_S))]$ is the relative entropy between the non-equilibrium and equilibrium states \cite{landi2021irreversible}.
-Furthermore, this definition can be expressed as the sum of classical and quantum contributions arising from changes in population and coherence of the quantum state \cite{santos2019role,mohammadi2024quantum,francica2019role}
+Maximum efficiency is achieved when entropy production is zero ($\Sigma=0$), corresponding to a fully reversible process.
+Furthermore, entropy production can be expressed as the sum of classical and quantum contributions arising from changes in population and coherence of the quantum state \cite{santos2019role,mohammadi2024quantum,francica2019role}

 The classical contribution is written as

 and measure how the system approaches the thermal equilibrium.
 Indeed, Eq.~(\ref{eq:12}) contain the difference between the initial and final amounts of the athermality monotones, related to those in Eq.~(\ref{eq:6}) with $\alpha=1$, ensuring that the classical entropy production is a non-negative quantity according to the second law of thermodynamics.
 The quantum entropy production is expressed as